Mischronolocology: The study of being in the wrong place at the wrong time.

 Jen and I broke up eventually, but stayed in touch.
 She introduced me to Kurt, who was living up in Danbury and doing a zine called The Sun and The Moon back then.
 I was doing a zine called The Grumbling Yak, so we eventually became good friends and sent each other weird things in the mail.

 Kurt introduced me to Jake, who also lived in Danbury.
 Jake and I began seeing each other and, to make a long story short, moved to Maryland in November of 1994.
-Jake was the one who introduced me to FurryMUCK, and it was at a furry party up in Albany (pre-AnthroCon) that I met my current boyfriend.
+Jake was the one who introduced me to FurryMUCK, and it was at a furry party up in Albany (which would eventually evolve into Anthrocon) that I met my current boyfriend.
+We started living together in 1996.

 I've tried to think of what my life would be like if things had been different, and the most likely scenario I can come up with is that I'd still be living in the basement of my grandmother's house and going out for pizza all the time.